CIG-GitHub/py-vector/docs/indexing.md

 ## 1. Vector Indexing

-A Vector supports three forms of indexing:
+A Vector has three primary forms of indexing:

 ### 1.1 Integer index